zzonyo/trust-docs-test/source/index.html.md

 ## Order and Trade

+### Q1: What's the reason for 1004 error code?
+We notice that the system is sometimes overloaded when the market suddenly turns to be highly volatile.
+If the system is busy recently or the following prompts appear:

+{“status”: “error”, “err_code”: 1004, “err_msg”: “System busy.
+Please try again later.”, “ts”:}

+please be patient, and do not place or cancel order repeatedly during the process to avoid repeated orders and additional pressure on system performance.
+In the meanwhile, it is recommended to place and cancel orders through Web and APP.

-### Q1: The same order ID and match ID can have multiple trades. for example: if a user take a large amount of maker orders, there will be multiple corresponding trades .
+### Q2: The same order ID and match ID can have multiple trades. for example: if a user take a large amount of maker orders, there will be multiple corresponding trades .
 How to identify these different trades ?

 The field ID returned by the information interface option-api/v1/option_order_detail is a globally unique transaction identifier. if a maker order is matched multiple times, a trade will be pushed once there is a transaction matched.

-### Q2: Why does the API return connection reset or Max retris or Timeout error?
+### Q3: Why does the API return connection reset or Max retris or Timeout error?

 Most of the network connectivity problems ,(such as Connection reset or network timeout )  are caused by network instability , you can use the server in AWS Tokyo A area with api.hbdm.vn , which can effectively reduce network timeout errors.

-### Q3: How to check the order status without order_id not returned?
+### Q4: How to check the order status without order_id not returned?

  If the order_id couldn't be returned due to network problems, you can query the status of the order by adding the custom order number(client_order_id ).

-### Q4: What to do if it's diconnected after the websocket subscription of account, order and positions for a while?
+### Q5: What to do if it's diconnected after the websocket subscription of account, order and positions for a while?

  When subscribing private accounts, orders and positions, the heartbeat should also be maintained regularlyl ,which is different from the market heartbeat format .
 Please refer to the "websocket Heartbeat and Authentication Interface" . if the it is disconnected ,please try to reconnect.

-### Q5.
+### Q6.
 What is the difference between order status 1 and 2 ? what is the status 3 ?

  Status 1 is the preparation for submission. status 2 is the sequential submission  of internal process, which can be considered that it has been accepted by the system.
 Status 3 indicated that the order has been  already submitted to market.

-### Q6.
+### Q7.
 Is there an interface to get the total assets in BTC of my account ?

  No.

-### Q7.
+### Q8.
 Why is the order filled after the order is withdrawed successfully by placing API cancellation ?

  The success return of order cancellation or placement  only represents that the command is excuted successfully and doesn't mean that the order has been cancelled .
 You can check the order status through the interface option-api/v1/option_order_info.

-### Q8: Does the order status of 10 mean the order is failed?
+### Q9: Does the order status of 10 mean the order is failed?

 Query the order status by option-api/v1/option_order_info.If the status is 10,the order is failed。

-### Q9.
+### Q10.
 How long does it generally take for an API from withdrawing to cancelling successfully ?

 The order cancellation command generally takes several tens of ms. The actual status of order cancellation can be obtained by invoking an interface: option-api/v1/option_order_info